Meerathimothy/Cyber-Security/Tools in kali.md

 advance port scanning
 Test firewall rule

-2) Network And Port scanner
+d) Network And Port scanner

 Network scanning detects all active hosts on a network and maps to their IP addresses.
 Port scanning is sending packets to specific ports on a host and analyzing the responses.